Linaro/Connect/README.md

 # Linaro Connect Event Website - connect.linaro.org

 This is the git repository for the [Linaro Connect](https://connect.linaro.org) website.
+[Jekyll](https://jekyllrb.com/) is used to build the static website.

 Hosted in this repo are the markdown content files associated with the website.
 Feel free to [submit a PR](https://github.com/Linaro/Connect/pulls) / [Issue](https://github.com/Linaro/Connect/issues/new) if there is anything you would like to change.